RocketPy-Team/RocketPy/docs/user/sensitivity.rst

 ====================

 You can use the results from a Monte Carlo simulation to perform sensitivity analysis.
-We will first introduce the concepts of sensitivity analysis and then show how to use the `SensitivityModel` class.
+We will first introduce the concepts of sensitivity analysis and then show how to use the :class:`rocketpy.sensitivity.SensitivityModel` class.

 It is highly recommended that you read about the Monte Carlo simulations.